-Easy part - G and E Medium part - E, G, A and B

-(See instrumental parts for other band/orchestral instruments.)
+Easy part - D and C Medium part - G, F and C (See instrumental parts for other band/orchestral instruments).

 This section of the unit is designed for you to rehearse the instrumental parts.
 You will rehearse these parts with the section of the song that you will play over when you perform the song as a whole.
+There will be an option to play your instruments in each of the 6 styles.

-E. Option: Improvise with the Song: Using your Voices and Instruments
+E. Improvise with the Song: Using your Voices and Instruments